-Update of New Construction
+Update of New Construction: Completed July 2019

 Our Site Plan:

-As construction progresses we will insert images periodically.
+As construction progressed we inserted images periodically.